Increasing transparency of online foreign exchange calculators

 Human Research Ethics Committee (HREC) Humanities and Social Sciences, Macquarie University.
 Reference: 15504

-This research will consist of two 8-arm randomised controlled trials embedded in a survey delivered online using the Qualtrics platform.
+This research consisted of two 8-arm randomised controlled trials embedded in a survey delivered online using the Qualtrics platform.

 Interventions

-This trial consists of seven treatment arms and a control group.
-Interventions fall into three overall categories (see below).
-From these categories, we derive five treatment arms, with two additional arms consisting of combinations of these interventions.
+This trial consisted of seven treatment arms and a control group.
+Interventions fell into three overall categories (see below).
+From these categories, we derived five treatment arms, with two additional arms consisting of combinations of these interventions.
 More detail on the categories and individual arms are included below:

 1. Fee methodology

-Transfer fees are either consistently deducted from, or added to the amount the user wishes to send.
-These arms will be labelled ‘fee subtracted’ and ‘fee added’.
+Transfer fees were either consistently deducted from, or added to the amount the user wishes to send.
+These arms were labelled ‘fee subtracted’ and ‘fee added’.
 Currently IMT providers use a mix of both methodologies.

 2. Comparison rate prompt

 The inclusion of a comparison rate at the bottom of the calculator, expressed as either a dollar amount or percentage e.g. “4.31% of the total you pay is taken by fees and the exchange rate margin.”
-These arms will be labelled ‘prompt dollar’ and ‘prompt per cent’.
+These arms were labelled ‘prompt dollar’ and ‘prompt per cent’.

 3. FX margin disclosure

 The inclusion of the difference between the applied exchange rate and the mid-market rate.
-This arm will be labelled ‘FX margin’.
+This arm was labelled ‘FX margin’.

 4. Control group

-Our control group provides no comparison rate prompt and no information about the FX margin.
-Within a scenario fees will be presented as both added and subtracted to the exchange amount.
+Our control group provided no comparison rate prompt and no information about the FX margin.
+Within a scenario fees were presented as both added and subtracted to the exchange amount.
 This represents the way IMT calculators currently vary across providers.

 5. Combinations

-We will test two combination interventions.
-The first includes both the prompt dollar and FX margin interventions and will be labelled ‘combination 2’.
-The second will include prompt dollar, fees subtracted and FX margin and will be labelled ‘combination 3’.
-These arms are labelled to reflect the number of atomic interventions embedded in each.
+We tested two combination interventions.
+The first included both the prompt dollar and FX margin interventions and was labelled ‘combination 2’.
+The second included prompt dollar, fees subtracted and FX margin and was labelled ‘combination 3’.
+These arms were labelled to reflect the number of atomic interventions embedded in each.

 Outcome measures